- Admission Basics

-- Complete the SUNY Upstate 4+3 DPT application.
+- Complete the SUNY Upstate 4+3 DPT application and submit the $65 application fee*.
 Applications open on September 1.
 On the application, select the year you hope to enroll.
 For example, if you’re graduating high school in 2015, select 2019.
 Do not submit a SUNY application for SUNY Upstate for admission to Physical Therapy.

 - Submit an application to the undergraduate college(s) you’d like to attend for your bachelors degree.
 To be guaranteed a place in the 4+3 DPT program, students must be accepted by both an undergraduate college and by SUNY Upstate.

 - Official high school transcript.
 If your high school uses Naviance for transcripts, please have them mail your official transcript to our office as SUNY Upstate is not able to receive transcripts electronically from Naviance.